sriyogesh94/dcos-docs/1.8/administration/installing/deploying-a-local-dcos-universe.md

     sudo make base
     ```

-3. Inside the `Makefile` replace `--selected` flag with the comma-separated list of selected packages preceeded by `--include` flag.
+3. Build `mesosphere/universe` Docker image and compress it to the `local-universe.tar.gz` file.
+Specify a comma-separated list of package names and version using the `DCOS_PACKAGE_INCLUDE`
+variable.
 To minimize the container size and download time, you can select only what you need.
+If
-If you do not modify the `Makefile`, all *selected* Universe packages will be included.
-To view which packages are selected, click on the **Universe** tab in the DC/OS web interface.
+you do not use the `DCOS_PACKAGE_INCLUDE` variable, all *selected* Universe packages will be
+included.
+To view which packages are selected, click on the **Universe** tab in the DC/OS web
+interface.

     ```bash
-    sed -i -e 's/--selected/--include="marathon-lb,zeppelin"/' Makefile
+    sudo make DCOS_VERSION=1.8 DCOS_PACKAGE_INCLUDE="cassandra:1.0.25-3.0.10,marathon:1.4.2" local-universe
     ```

-4. Build `mesosphere/universe` image and compress it to the `local-universe.tar.gz` file:

-    ```bash
-    sudo make DCOS_VERSION=1.8 local-universe
-    ```

-5. Perform steps from 2 to 7 of [Installing the default Universe packages][5] section, except step 6.
+4. Perform steps from 2 to 7 of [Installing the default Universe packages][5] section, except step 6.
 Run the following command instead:

     ```bash
     dcos package repo add local-universe http://master.mesos:8082/repo